Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_ml/aks/aks_blob_mnist_arm_template/_index.md

   ![Automation flow](./07.png)

-  > **NOTE: For visualizing the deployment flow, the automation script deploys [Weave Scope](https://www.weave.works/oss/scope/) pods in the K8s cluster and launches edge against the Load Balancer IP.
-Note that this is not core to the Azure ML or Azure Arc flow - but is included for visualization purposes.**
+  > **Note:** For visualizing the deployment flow, the automation script deploys [Weave Scope](https://www.weave.works/oss/scope/) pods in the K8s cluster and launches edge against the Load Balancer IP.
+Note that this is not core to the Azure ML or Azure Arc flow - but is included for visualization purposes.

   **1. Onboard AKS Cluster to Azure Arc**